-2To list a few such books: Tukey (1977), Cleveland (1993), Tufte (2001), Yau (2011), Chang (2018), Wickham (2016), Healy (2018), Murrell (2019), and Schwabish (2021).
+2To list a few such books: Tukey (1977), Cleveland (1993), Tufte (2001), Chang (2018), Wickham (2016), Healy (2018), Murrell (2019), and Schwabish (2021); see also Franconeri et al. (2021) for a helpful review of recent advancements in the science of data visualizations.
 For an nice example of a political science book that applies these suggestions effectively, see Gelman (2009).
+Because I focus on a few basic suggestions, I omit detailed discussions of several more advanced issues surrounding the quality of data visualization, such as color choice and accessibility in visualizations.
+Where relevant, however, I point interested readers to suggested further reading in footnotes.

-3At risk of de-anonymizing my reviews, these are the suggestions I tend to make most often when reviewing papers.
+$^{^{3}}$ At risk of de-anonymizing my reviews, these are the suggestions I tend to make most often when reviewing papers.

 4The point of this exercise is certainly not to single out the authors of these graphs.
 The issues I note are quite general, and for each suggestion there are numerous candidate graphs I could focus on.
-These graphs met the simple criteria that a) they happened to be in articles or books I have read; and b) the authors made their code available, for which I thank them.

-relevant specific suggestion.)
-Code for each of the revised graphs, along with the necessary data to create them, can be found at jkastellec.scholar.princeton.edu/document/96.
+These graphs make these changes for each new graph, but the text for a given suggestion usually focuses on the relevant specific suggestion.)
+Code for each of the revised graphs, along with the necessary data to create them, can be found at https://tinyurl.com/3s7hkadj.
 Given the popularity of ggplot among political scientists, all of the code is written using that package.5